-$[\]ddagger$ The joinSplitPubKey and joinSplitSig fields are present if and only if version > 1 and nJoinSplit > 0.
+$\ddagger$ The joinSplitPubKey and joinSplitSig fields are present if and only if version > 1 and nJoinSplit > 0.

-- If version = 1 or nJoinSplit = 0, then tx_in_count MUST NOT be 0. - A transaction with one or more coinbase inputs MUST have no transparent outputs (i.e. tx_out_count MUST be 0). - If nJoinSplit > 0, then joinSplitSig MUST represent a valid signature over dataToBeSigned as defined in §4.6 'Non-malleability' on p.
-27. - If nJoinSplit > 0, then joinSplitPubKey MUST represent a point of order l on the Ed25519 curve, in the encoding specified by [BDLSY2012].
-Note that it is not required that the encoding of the y-coordinate of the public key is less than $2^{255} 19$. - [Pre-Overwinter] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - · TODO: Coinbase maturity rule. - · TODO: Other rules inherited from Bitcoin.
+- If version = 1 or nJoinSplit = 0, then tx\in\count MUST NOT be 0. - A transaction with one or more inputs from coinbase transactions MUST have no transparent outputs (i.e. tx\out\count MUST be 0). - If nJoinSplit > 0, then joinSplitSig MUST represent a valid signature over dataToBeSigned as defined in §4.6 'Non-malleability' on p.
+27. - If nJoinSplit > 0, then joinSplitPubKey MUST represent a point of order $\ell$ on the Ed25519 curve, in the encoding specified by [BDLSY2012].
+Note that it is not required that the encoding of the y-coordinate of the public key is less than $2^{255} 19$ . - [Sprout only] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - A coinbase transaction MUST NOT have any JoinSplit descriptions, Spend descriptions, or Output descriptions. - A transaction MUST NOT spend an output of a coinbase transaction (necessarily a transparent output) from a block less than 100 blocks prior to the spend. - · TODO: Other rules inherited from Bitcoin.

 - The semantics of transactions with transaction version number not equal to 1, 2, or TODO: is not currently defined.
 Miners MUST NOT create blocks before the Sapling fork height containing transactions with version other than 1 or 2, and MUST NOT create blocks at or after the Sapling fork height containing transactions with version other than TODO: - The exclusion of transactions with transaction version number greater than 2 for Sprout, or in the range TODO: for Sapling, is not a consensus rule.
 Such transactions may exist in the block chain and MUST be treated identically to version 2 transactions before the Sapling fork height, or to version TODO: transactions at or after the Sapling fork height. - Note that a future hard fork might use any transaction version number.
 It is likely that a hard fork that changes the transaction version number will also change the transaction format, and software that parses transactions SHOULD take this into account. - The version field is a signed integer.
 (It was incorrectly specified as unsigned in a previous version of this specification.)
 A future hard fork might change its interpretation.
-TODO - A transaction version number of 2 does not have the same meaning as in Bitcoin, where it is associated with support for OP_CHECKSEQUENCEVERIFY as specified in [BIP-68].
+TODO - A transaction version number of 2 does not have the same meaning as in Bitcoin, where it is associated with support for OP\CHECKSEQUENCEVERIFY as specified in [BIP-68].
 Zcash was forked from Bitcoin v0.11.2 and does not currently support BIP 68, or the related BIPs 9, 112 and 113.